michaelsboost/Character-Party/README.md

-Michael's Character Party
+Character Party
 ===================

-Character Party can be a handy tool you can utilize if you’re having difficulty coming up with an idea of a character to make.

-This app is capable of generating not just millions but billions of different combinations of characters, job titles, moods you would’ve never thought about combining together.
-Unsure what that animal or category is?
-No problem that’s what the hyperlink is for so you can research more of that animal for your character.
+Character Party is a tool designed to help you brainstorm character ideas by generating a multitude of unique combinations.
+Whether you're looking for a quirky job title, a distinct mood, or an interesting animal, this app has got you covered.
+Explore hyperlinks to learn more about each category and animal to fuel your creativity.

 Screenshot:
 -------------